For partners subscribed to Select or Enterprise plans.

 - After you finish, click the Continue button at the bottom of the screen.

 - Zapier will ask you to test the zap.
-Follow the instructions to test that everything is working and has been connected properly.
+Follow the instructions to test that everything is working properly.

 - Next, click on the Finish button.

-- Turn the Zap on by clicking on the grey switch and start passing information from IT Glue to ZenDesk.
+- Turn the zap on by clicking on the gray switch and start passing information from IT Glue to ZenDesk.
+Make sure the notification is ON in both IT Glue and Zapier.